Brainspotting Trauma Therapy

-You’re releasing the trauma, and that could bring up some unprocessed feelings associated with it.
+You’re releasing the trauma, and that could bring up some unprocessed feelings or negative emotions associated with it.
 This is to be expected, and your clinician will discuss this with you after your first Brainspotting session.

 No. A lot of people try Brainspotting and EMDR therapy because they don’t want to have their traumatic memories come up, and neither of these treatment methods requires you to even speak of your experience.